Some advice for students. Updated for 2025.

 - getting enough exercise and sleep

-- therapy, making sure you go to doctor appointments, figuring out medication
+- therapy, making sure you go to annual doctor appointments, figuring out medication

 - finding hobbies and friends that bring you joy and meaning